zbyju/obsidian/1. Fleeting notes/SWE/SPARQL.md

 	- retrieve information about resources

-we can describe the prefixes we are gonna be using (using the keyword PREFIX) we can use a BASE prefix also
+we can describe the prefixes we are gonna be using (using the keyword PREFIX) we can use a BASE prefix also (empty prefix that's gonna be used if no other prefix is used)